Computer Science Mission Statement

 - Work effectively on a team to accomplish a common design or computing goal.

-- Communicate effectively, including orally and in writing, about the analysis, design, or implementation of a system.
+- Communicate effectively, including orally and in writing

-- Apply knowledge of computing and mathematics appropriate to the discipline of computer science.
+- Apply knowledge of mathematics to analyze computing problems appropriate to the discipline of computer science.

 - Explain professional, ethical, legal, security and social issues and responsibilities of computer professionals.